hyp3rd/hypercache/README.md

 ## Usage

 Here is an example of using the HyperCache package.
-For a more comprehensive example, see the [examples](./examples/README.md) directory.
+For a more comprehensive overview, see the [examples](./examples/README.md) directory.

 ```golang
 package main